Case to Save Parental Rights Final

 Frequently Asked Questions

-The Supreme Court case is International Partners for Ethical Care v.
-Ferguson.
-It challenges Washington state laws, specifically ESSB 5599, which allow minors seeking gender-affirming care to run away from home without parental notification or consent, raising significant concerns about parental rights.
+The case challenges Washington state laws that allow minors seeking gender-affirming care to run away from home without parental notification or consent, potentially undermining parental rights and authority.

-Why did the Ninth Circuit rule against the petitioners in the parental rights case?
+Why did the Ninth Circuit rule against the parents in this case?

-The Ninth Circuit found that the petitioners lacked standing to challenge the laws.
-The court deemed their current injuries as 'self-inflicted' and future harms as not 'sufficiently immediate or certain,' a ruling that is now being appealed to the Supreme Court.
+The Ninth Circuit found that the parents lacked legal standing to sue, arguing their injuries were self-inflicted and future harms were not immediate or certain enough to warrant a challenge.

 Related News